snailtracker/snailtracker-rails/README.md

-# Snailtracker::Rails
+# Snailtracker::Rails (In Development)

-TODO: Write a gem description
+The gem used to track bug information for SnailTracker in rails apps.

+This is in development and should not yet be used on a production server.

 ## Installation